 I am a current UMD student who may want to become a Computer Science major (internal transfer into the major).
 Do LEP requirements apply to me?

 Currently enrolled students will have until the end of the schedule adjustment period during the Fall 2019 semester to change majors to Computer Science without LEP restrictions.
 Until then, current students should follow the current change of major process, which requires attending a change of major workshop in Computer Science and filing change of major paperwork.
 Current students who wish to declare a Computer Science major after the Fall 2019 schedule adjustment period will come under the LEP gateway requirements.
-While the gateway requirements may not be required before August 2019, students are encouraged to apply for permission to take CMSC131 and CMSC132, because completion of these courses will help to better inform making a good choice of major.
+Effective in Fall 2019, registration for CMSC131 and CMSC132 is open to all students and does not require special department permission.

 What are the requirements to for me to change my major to the Computer Science LEP beginning in Fall 2019 (internal and external transfer)?